Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 In 1953, Yale researchers conducted an intensive study, where they interviewed the graduating class just before they left school.
 They asked the students a series of questions, one being: “Do you have a clear, specific set of goals with a written plan for achievement?”
 Interestingly enough, less than 3% of the students answered “yes.”

-Then, 20 years later, in 1973, the researchers went back and interviewed the surviving class members of the class of 1953, to find out what their lives were like.
+Then, 20 years later, the researchers went back and interviewed the class members again to find out what their lives were like.
 They noted that the 3% that had written their goals for a specific plan seemed to be happier and more well-adjusted than the others.
 Of course, that is subjective.
 But they also found that the 3% group was worth more in financial terms than the other 97% who did not have clear goals.

 This is the power of goals.
-Goals allow us to create our future in advance.
-They allow us to envision our destiny, and, in turn, shape our lives.
+Goals allow us to create our future in advance and enable us to get what we want.
+They allow us to envision our destiny and, in turn, shape our lives.
 They give us direction and hope.

 WHY WE NEED MEANINGFUL GOALS

-Now, we all have goals – whether they are as banal as merely getting through the day, or as lofty as becoming President of the United States.
+Now, we all have goals,whether they are as banal as merely getting through the day and getting the laundry done or as lofty as becoming President of the United States.
 The problem with most people’s goals is that they don’t exactly inspire you to jump out of bed in the morning.
 This is why we need meaningful goals.
 Meaningful goals create emotion and drive inside of you.
 They spur you to grow and expand.
-But if you want meaningful goals, then you must create goals that are compelling enough to draw those emotions out of you.
+Not only do they spark a sense of hunger inside you, but they allow the other areas of your life to thrive as well as you pursue your ultimate vision.
+But if you want meaningful goals, then you must create goals that are compelling enough to draw these emotions out of you.

 1. WRITE IT DOWN

-Write your goals down – not on a computer, but on paper, or in a journal.
-There’s something that happens when we write something down.
+Write your goals down – not on a computer, but on paper or in a journal.
+There’s something that happens when we write something down on a physical piece of paper.
 You become a creator when you write down your goals.
-And you are acknowledging both to your conscious and subconscious minds that where you are right now is not where you want to be.
-Your brain then makes this distinction and becomes dissatisfied.
+You are acknowledging both to your conscious and subconscious minds that where you are right now is not where you want to be.
+Your brain then makes this distinction and becomes dissatisfied with the status quo.

 2. GET CLEAR ON THE “WHY”

 Now, get crystal clear.
-Write out the details – how would achieving this goal make you feel?
-What would that mean to you?
+Write out the details: How would achieving this goal make you feel?
+What would it mean to you to get what you want?
 How will it change your life?

 Knowing this purpose will help keep you laser-focused, and it will help get you through the rough times.
 If you create a strong enough “why” to keep you going, you will have the fuel to endure anything that comes your way.
 Ultimately, material objects or a certain title will not make you happy.
 The only thing that will make you happy is the person you have become and what you have created in your lifetime.

 So what are the reasons that you must achieve your goal?
 How will it change your life for the better?
-What lies underneath?
+What lies underneath your surface aspirations?

 3. FIND ABSOLUTE CERTAINTY

 It’s perfectly okay to have no idea how you are going to achieve your goal.
 And it’s perfectly okay to set goals that go beyond your present ability or skill.
-What’s important here is that you operate from absolute total belief and faith.
+What’s important here is that you operate from a place of absolute belief and faith.

 Frame your goals with absolute certainty – that no matter what, you will find a way to make it happen.
+This is crucial for accomplishing your goals.
 Even if it seems impossible to you now, you know in your core that you can pull it off.
 When you have that fundamental belief, you will be taking back control of your life.
 So even though you may not be able to control the outside world or the challenges that come your way, you know that you will persevere and overcome.

-So many people give up prematurely because they focus on the outcome and then stop and tell themselves, “I don’t know how to do that,” or “I could never achieve that.”
-But what if you didn’t have to figure out how to do it, but rather, believe that you will figure it out no matter what?
+So many people give up prematurely because they focus on the outcome and then stop and tell themselves, “I don’t know how to do that” or “I could never achieve that.”
+Or they fail along the way and decide to quit because it seems easier than trying again.
+What if you didn’t have to figure out how to do it, but rather believe that you will figure it out no matter what?
 That achieving your goal is not only within the realm of possibilities, it is an absolute certainty?
 Just imagine how that could change your life right now.

 4. PRACTICE & REPETITION